Toronto sound (hip-hop): Rise in popularity internationally

 Early Toronto sound records by non-Toronto-born artists to chart on the Billboard Hot 100 include Lil Wayne's "I'm Single" and Trey Songz' "Successful", both of which were produced by 40.
 "Successful" appeared on both Trey Songz' Ready and Drake's So Far Gone, released in 2009.

 Another notable early Toronto sound records to crack the Billboard Hot 100 by non-Toronto-born artists include Usher's "Climax" produced by Diplo which went 3× platinum in the United States and won a Grammy Award.

-An acceleration of artists both influenced by or incorporating the Toronto sound began to emerge throughout 2013–2016.
-These include Bryson Tiller, Tory Lanez, 6lack, Nav and Majid Jordan.
+An acceleration of artists either influenced by or incorporating the Toronto sound began to emerge between 2013 and 2016.
+These included Torontonians Tory Lanez, Nav and Majid Jordan and Americans Bryson Tiller and 6lack.

 Characteristics

 He [Noah "40" Shebib] had a unique way of working with space and vocals.
 He would filter the highs off the drums to make them more muffled-sounding, so you could really hear Drake cut through.
 So there was nothing competing with the vocals, they would just sit on top of it...That’s one of the things he brought that influenced the whole music business.